 The Wisdom of the Enneagram: The Complete Guide to Psychological and Spiritual Growth for the Nine Personality Types by Don Richard Riso and Russ Hudson

-Forget DiSC, Myers-Briggs and other “personality” tests.
+Forget DiSC, Myers-Briggs, and other “personality” tests.
 If you want to know yourself and why you behave the way you do, this is the only test.
-If you are serious about personal growth, don’t start down this path.
+If you aren’t serious about personal growth, don’t start down this path.